 \subsection{Channel 1 -- 3.6 {\micron}}

 The most prominent systematic in this {\em Spitzer}\/ channel is the intrapixel effect.
-The best BLISS-map bin size is 0.006 pixels when we exclude bins with less than 4 measurements.
+The best BLISS-map bin size is 0.006 pixels when we exclude bins with less than four measurements.
 The ramp and eclipse models fit without removing initial data points.
-The smallest value of BIC reveals that the best ramp model is quadratic; this model is 1.2\tttt{30} times more probable then the next best (linear) model.
+The smallest value of BIC reveals that the best ramp model is quadratic; this model is 1.2\tttt{30} times more probable than the next-best (linear) model.
 Table \ref{table:Ch1-ramps} lists the best ramp models, comparing their SDNR, BIC values, and eclipse depths.

 Figure \ref{fig:ch1-SDNR} shows a comparison between the best ramp models and their SDNR and BIC values through all aperture sizes, indicating which aperture size is the best and which model has the lowest BIC value.